 Secret Sharing + Threshold = Greater Security

 Verifiable secret sharing also enables the detection of misuse or corruption by a shareholder.
-The corruption of a single share cloud potentially affect the integrity of a recombined key.
+The corruption of a single share could potentially affect the integrity of a recombined key.
 Sepior’s secret sharing model allows for the generation of a new share to replace any share, without having to create a new key and distribute new shares to all parties.
-This enables maximum system integrity and availability with operation simplicity, and alerts administrators for further investigation.
+This enables maximum system integrity and availability with operational simplicity.

 With conventional cryptography models, all of the shares must be recombined to recreate a whole key which can then be used by the encryption algorithm.
 If one or more shares is unavailable, the key cannot be recreated from the partial shares and transaction approvals may become delayed or prevented.
 Conversely, when all shares are recombined to form a whole key which is stored on an device, the key then becomes at risk to be copied or stolen.